snaik/100datasets/regression/Galton Families/README.md

-This classic dataset is famous for Galton's(1886) analysis 'Regression towards Mediocrity' The dataset contains observations of 934 children in 205 families.
-The dataset has the following variables.
+This classic dataset is famous for Galton's(1886) analysis 'Regression towards Mediocrity'.
+The dataset contains observations of 934 children in 205 families with the following variables.

 - family: family ID, a factor with levels 001-204
 - father: height of father